nicholastmosher/emjc/README.md

 the compiler will check for a `jasmin.jar` file in the system's `$HOME` directory (`~/jasmin.jar` on UNIX-like systems).
 If `~/jasmin.jar` does not already exist, the compiler has a version of jasmin bundled into the binary which it will write to disk so it can invoke it with java.
+This does require that Java is in the system's PATH.

-When generating code, the compiler outputs one `.jasmin` file per class declared in the program.
+When generating code, the compiler outputs one `.j` file per class declared in the program.
 These files are named after the class symbols, and get placed in a '.jasmin' directory created in the current directory when the compiler was executed.
 Then, the compiler automatically executes Jasmin and places the generated